chrishoina/python-ords-code-patterns/README.md

 Current open ORDS endpoints:

 ## Annual Characteristics of New Housing | Single-Family Sold | New Single-Family Houses sold x Finance Type
-*The original dataset was retrived from: https://www.census.gov/construction/chars/* *But it has been transformed slightly so I could create various tables.
+*The original dataset was retrived from: https://www.census.gov/construction/chars/;  it has been transformed slightly so I could create various tables.
 The URIs are all open/unauthenticaed, and are meant to be used as examples for the related python + ORDS enabled table code snippets.*

 ### All tables (excluding the U.S. RSE/RS table) include:
 - Year